dandon1990/stirling-golf-community/README.md

 # Stirling Golf Community

-Stirling Golf Community was created for the golf club members in the area of Stirling shire.
+Stirling Golf Community was created for the golf club members in the area of Stirlingshire.
 The website creates a platform for members, of 3 clubs (Stirling Golf Club, Bridge of Allan Golf Club, Dunblane Golf Club), to interact and play golf together.

 The website provides a Sign-Up form for the members to get involved in the community and pick and choose when they would be able to play.
-From there the organisers will selct people form different handicap groups to play with each other.
+From there the organisers will select people from different handicap groups to play with each other.
 This gives everyone the opportunity to learn and feel like part of a local community.

-A live link to the page can be found here - (https://dandon1990.github.io/stirling-golf-community/)
+A live link to the page can be found here - https://dandon1990.github.io/stirling-golf-community/

 ![Responsive image for multiple devices](/assets/images/responsive-image.jpg)